elforsabah/myRap/README.md

-#step3HBoxWeight {
+.bigWeightContainer {
-    min-height: 10rem !important;  /* Or use .sapUiLargeMarginTop/Bottom for padding */
+    min-height: 10rem !important;  /* Adjust this value (e.g., 15rem) to fit your large number */
-}
+    display: flex;  /* Ensures flex behavior if overridden */
+    align-items: center;  /* Vertically centers the content if desired */ }